Being Called to the St. Paul’s Vestry

 - Being present at major church and school events

 - Being faithful in daily prayer, praying regularly for God’s guidance, and understanding that their spirituality informs their fiduciary* responsibility to the parish

-- Being aware of and involved in parish Christian education programs, fellowship, and service opportunities
+- Being aware of and involved in parish Christian formation programs, fellowship, and service opportunities

-- Being open and welcoming to all people and being at the forefront of showing hospitality to newcomers
+- Being open, welcoming, and respectful to all people, and being at the forefront of showing hospitality to newcomers

 - Understanding that they are called to active leadership in the parish even when their term on the Vestry ends

 What should I do if I want to submit my name or another’s name for nomination?

 If you would like to submit your name or another’s name for nomination, contact a member of our Vestry Nominating Team.
 The Nominating Team is typically made up of the outgoing Vestrypersons, Wardens of the Vestry, and the Priest-in-Charge:

 - Jesse Cannon, Senior Warden and Outgoing Vestryperson